pauldotknopf/pauldotknopf.github.io/posts/2018-11-07-give-ubuntu-darch-a-ride-in-a-virtual-machine.md

 Boot into the Debian install and login with the user "darch" and password "darch".

 In your home directory is an ```example-recipes``` directory.
 Within this directory is some example recipes (go figure) to build and boot an Ubuntu image.
-Take a look at the commands ```./build``` script.
+Take a look at the commands in the ```./build``` script.
 These are the esential commands to build your Ubuntu image.

 ```bash
 # Pull down our base ubuntu image.